pritamjitmanna/Login-Registration/README.md

 I just wanted to implement those features that are much needed in a login portal, with not much of a design in the home page.
 Hope you like it!

 I have used Node Js to implement the Backend with MongoDB as its database.
+For the template engine, I used Pug template.
 The UI is not much completed, just wanted to see things.